kksgandhi/discord-reaction-bot/README.md

 # discord-reaction-bot
-Discord bot which adds reactions to messages
+Discord Bot that reacts to messages with images or links Type \:emojiName: into a discord chat to get the emoji or emoji ID you need